Ross-logger/ProHired/README.md

 # ProHired

-## ProHired: A Cutting-Edge Platform for Vacancies
+## ProHired: A Cutting-Edge Platform for Finding Best Job

 ProHired is a modern platform for managing job vacancies, utilizing the latest technology stack including FastAPI, Redis, Docker, and microservices.